KWODO/EFI_GA-X670-GX-AX_REV10/README.md

 HINTS:
 ------------------------------------------------------------------------------------------------

--Generate your own "System Serial Nummer" and "System UUID" for this EFI-Files before using.
+-Generate your own "System Serial Number" and "System UUID" for this EFI-Files before using.
 You can use OpenCoreConfigurator or similar.
 It can be found in PlatformInfo/DataHub-Generic-PlatformNVRAM.